Azure/device-simulation-dotnet/docs/ENVIRONMENT_VARIABLES.md

 * `PCS_STORAGEADAPTER_WEBSERVICE_URL` [mandatory]: the URL where the storage adapter service is available, e.g. `http://127.0.0.1:9022/v1`.
-* `PCS_AZURE_STORAGE_ACCOUNT` [mandatory]: contains the full connection string required to connect to a Azure Storage Account instance.
+* `PCS_AZURE_STORAGE_ACCOUNT` [mandatory]: contains the full connection string required to connect to an Azure Storage Account instance.

 ## Optional settings